 Requirements for negative NAAT (PCR) test result

-If you are delayed through no fault of your own, a negative test result based on a sample collected up to 96 hours before arrival (instead of 72 hours) will still be accepted.
+If you are delayed through no fault of your own, a negative test result based on a sample collected up to 96 hours (instead of 72 hours) before your arrival in the Netherlands will still be accepted.
 This gives you an extra 24 hours.
-You must be able to prove you had no fault in the delay.
+You must be able to prove that the delay was not your fault.